georgexyz19/inkscapetutorial.org/content/posts/extension11_transforms.md

 Bill Casselman is an excellent reference for math drawings.
 Here is the [link](https://personal.math.ubc.ca/~cass/graphics/manual/) to the book webpage.
 The pdfs of the book chapters are available on the webpage.

-The book *Introduction To Computer Graphics* by James Foley and others has a chapter Geometrical Transformations.
-The transform equations in this book are in the same format as shown on this page.
+The book *Introduction To Computer Graphics* by James Foley and others has a Chapter Geometrical Transformations.
+The transform equations in this book are in the same format as on this page.